natalieagus/50002-2022/_notes/g_turingmachine.md

 # Turing Machine and Programmability
-[You can find the lecture video here.](https://youtu.be/cmfDBAiogA0) You can also **click** on each heading to bring you to the section of the video covering the subtopic.
+[You can find the lecture video here.](https://youtu.be/cmfDBAiogA0) You can also **click** on each header to bring you to the section of the video covering the subtopic.

 ## Overview